Sisters of Perpetual Indulgence: AIDS education

 Campbell appeared on the cover of Newsweek declaring himself to be the "AIDS poster boy" in 1983.
 He was active in AIDS education and prevention and split his appearances as himself and Sister Florence Nightmare until his death in 1984.
 He and three other Castro residents started the AIDS Candlelight Memorial.
-Losing several members to AIDS in the early 1980s, the Sisters' presence at the 1986 Castro Street Fair was accomplished with less than a dozen members who sponsored a fund-raising and safer sex education booth that featured pie throwing with the slogan "Cream yer Sister, not yer lover!"
+Losing several members to AIDS in the early 1980s, the Sisters were present at the 1986 Castro Street Fair with less than a dozen members, who sponsored a fund-raising and safer sex education booth that featured pie throwing with the slogan "Cream yer Sister, not yer lover!"

 Members of the Sisters of Perpetual Indulgence who have died are referred by the Sisters as "Nuns of the Above".
-Specific losses due to AIDS are immortalized in the folk art NAMES Project AIDS Memorial Quilt.
+Specific losses due to AIDS are recorded in the folk art NAMES Project AIDS Memorial Quilt.
 Created in the 1985 the quilt has made history several times.
-It was featured at the 1996 NAMES quilt display in Washington, D.C. in front of the U.S. House of Representatives and was among the first quilts viewed by then Vice President Al Gore and his wife Tipper Gore and later featured in the NAMES Projects' calendar worldwide.
+It was featured at the 1996 NAMES quilt display in Washington, D.C., in front of the U.S. House of Representatives and was among the first quilts viewed by then Vice President Al Gore and his wife Tipper Gore and later featured in the NAMES Projects' calendar worldwide.
 The Nuns of The Above quilt itself has been flown around the United States and is in high demand for local displays.
 While in town for the AIDS Memorial Quilt display the Sisters led an exorcism of homophobia, classism, and racism on the steps of the United States House of Representatives, and assisted with the AIDS Coalition to Unleash Power (ACT-UP) death march and protest, to the gates of the White House where ashes of people who had died from AIDS were illegally spread on the lawn.